 In pet stores you will generally find male bettas for sale in small fishbowls.
 Because they can breathe atmospheric oxygen they live just fine in these bowls, however, I do think that they would prefer some more swimming room and so moving them into an aquarium is best.
 They can be kept in community tanks, where no other male bettas are present, and with peaceful fish that won't nip their long flowing fins.

 You must use caution when keeping female bettas together with a male.
 I once had a male betta kill a female that was placed in the tank with him.
 If you do keep them together it is best to keep at least 2 females to 1 male and to provide plenty of hiding places for the females (plants and decorations).
 In general, it is usually best not to have female bettas in the same tank as the male unless they are spawning.
-You can keep the females together in the same tank without the worry that they will fight one another.
+You can usually keep the females together in the same tank without the worry that they will fight one another.
+To learn more about female bettas see this article: Female Betta Fish – Appearance, Behavior and Care Guide.

 Diet and Water Conditions